 So you’ve decided to upgrade or even completely change your government contract accounting system.
 First of all, congratulations.
 Secondly, there are some things you’re going to need to do as a government contractor to make sure you’re maintaining DCAA compliance with your new accounting system.

 You already know this, but accounting for GovCons isn’t the same thing as accounting for commercial companies.
 Sure, it’s still accounting.
 It’s record-keeping and tracking expenses and revenue and all of that.
-But it’s one of the most important areas of your business in terms of making sure you’re compliant.
+But it’s one of the most important areas of your business in terms of making sure you’re compliant, and making sure you’re covered under DCAA accounting compliance is one of the best steps you can take toward a secure financial future.
 When things go wrong with the money, they can go very wrong indeed.

 So we thought we’d put together a little list of vital steps that you need to take when you or any government contractor changes your accounting system.